Ramneek82810/Artificial-Intelligence-Models/README.md

-# AIML
-AI and ML based projects
+# Artificial intelligence and machine learning